 You may find that as the weather gets colder, you may experience more aches and pains, and even feel like your muscles are stiffer.
 This is even more evident for workers who work outside in the winter, or individuals with certain ailments.
-The cold weather can increase the risk of suffering from MSK injuries and can even increase the intensity of certain MSK conditions.
+The cold weather can increase the risk of suffering from musculoskeletal injuries and can even increase the intensity of certain musculoskeletal conditions.

 How Can the Cold Weather Impact Us?

 If you live with an arthritic condition you might find that your symptoms may be exacerbated by cold weather conditions, which can keep you away from doing the activities you enjoy.
 Conditions like rheumatoid arthritis and osteoarthritis may not react well to sudden weather or atmospheric changes, which may worsen symptoms1.

 Even without any specific conditions, most of us are very aware of how our bodies feel and move when we are cold – we may move slower and walk around when our muscles are tense and stiff.
 This can result in soreness that we may not experience otherwise.
 For those who work outside, be conscious of your working conditions.
 Feeling warm, safe and comfortable is important as heavy lifting and overexertion can increase risk of injury in colder temperatures2.

 Here are a few things that can be done to prevent stiffness and musculoskeletal-related injuries during the winter months3:

 - Maintain an active lifestyle – make sure you are doing some form of physical activity to exercise your muscles and joints